Looking forward to a future when federal agents monitor Tinder? We won't be far off if some folks in Congress get their way.

 Under a proposal from Rep. Bob Goodlatte (R–Va.), anyone posting or hosting digital content that leads to an act of prostitution could face serious federal prison time as well as civil penalties.
 This is obviously bad news for sex workers, but it would also leave digital platforms—including dating apps, social media, and classifieds sites such as Craigslist—open to serious legal liability for the things users post.

 In effect, it would give government agents more incentive and authority to monitor sex-related apps, ads, forums, and sites of all sorts.
 And it would give digital platforms a huge incentive to track and regulate user speech more closely.

-Goodlatte's measure was offered as an amendment to another House bill, this one from the Missouri Republican Ann Wagner.
+Goodlatte's measure was offered as an amendment to another House bill—the "Allow States and Victims to Fight Online Sex Trafficking Act" (FOSTA)—this one from Missouri Republican Rep. Ann Wagner.
 The House Judiciary Committee will consider both bills on Tuesday.